dshippee/First-Repository/README.md

 # First-Repository
-For projects and other school stuff
+For projects and other school stuff\n
 Moon tacos > Earth tacos